 Subtotal: £14.99

-The Invention of Nature: The Adventures of Alexander von Humboldt, the Lost Hero of Science by Andrea Wulf is a compelling narrative that brings to life the extraordinary journey of a man who reshaped our understanding of the natural world.
-This award-winning book, honored with the 2015 Costa Biography Award and the 2016 Royal Society Science Book Prize, is a must-read for anyone captivated by the wonders of science and exploration.
+The Invention of Nature: The Adventures of Alexander von Humboldt, the Lost Hero of Science by Andrea Wulf is a captivating biography that unveils the extraordinary life of a visionary whose explorations transformed our understanding of the natural world.
+This award-winning book, recognized with the 2015 Costa Biography Prize, delves into Humboldt’s adventures, illuminating the pivotal role he played in the development of geography and ecology.

 Product Information